Skip to main content

 5) Access Management

-DevOps is a highly collaborative, dynamic and interconnected culture.
-Teams keep exchanging critical information, credentials, SSH Keys, APIs and tokens, among others as part of their communication.
-As part of workflows, these critical assets will be required to pass across open source platforms, apps, containers and cloud instances, among others.
+DevOps is a highly collaborative, dynamic, and interconnected culture.
+Teams communicate by exchanging critical information, credentials, SSH Keys, APIs, and tokens.
+As part of workflows, these critical assets will be required to pass across open source platforms, apps, containers, and cloud instances, among other things.

-Considering the fact these platforms are vulnerable to security attacks, assets passing through them also stand vulnerable to threats.
-This offers intruders full control of systems and data, resulting in a serious security challenge.
+Considering that these platforms are vulnerable to security attacks, assets passing through them also stand vulnerable to threats.
+This gives intruders full control of systems and data, resulting in a serious security challenge.

-We have seen how security is a serious concern in a DevOps environment.
-Now, let’s take a look at the solution to address the concern.
+We have seen that security is a serious concern in a DevOps environment.
+Now, let’s examine the solution to address the concern.

 The Solution: DevOps Security Best Practices

 The above-discussed factors pose major security risks to a DevOps environment.
-However, considering the benefits they offer, it’s imperative for organizations to use them part of their DevOps model.
+However, considering their benefits, it’s imperative for organizations to incorporate them into their DevOps model.

 So, what’s the solution?